 Freight Shuttle has established its own fabrication facility in Webster, Texas, to support rapid prototyping and design flexibility in the development of the Freight Shuttle prototype vehicles and guideway elements.
-Self-performing the fabrication provided the efficiencies to bring the Freight Shuttle System (FSS) from final design to reality within a few months rather the few years that would’ve otherwise been required.
+Self-performing the fabrication provided the efficiencies to bring the Freight Shuttle Xpress system (FSX) from final design to reality within a few months rather the few years that would’ve otherwise been required.

 New, Cutting-Edge Fabrication Facility

 The state-of-the art, 7,500 square-foot space is designed to support rapid prototyping and allow the fabrication team to transition directly from the design phase to fabricating components without intervening steps and delays.
 The facility is equipped with two gantry cranes, a plasma cutting table, and five welding machines and is capable of fabricating and assembling the numerous components that make up the autonomous prototype transporters and the customized structural steel pieces that comprise the test guideways and loading bay.

 The fabrication team is a group of skilled and experienced craftsmen certified and trained in the latest welding, fabrication, fitting, and assembly process technologies.

 The close integration of the design and fabrication teams allows for designs to be sent directly from the CAD to the high-definition plasma cutter, saving substantial time and money and allowing greater flexibility in the design process.